shrutikadesai2211/shrutikadesai2211/README.md

 # **Hi, I'm Shrutika Desai** 👋
 <br>
-🧑‍💻 Student | Interested in Gsoc |
+🧑‍💻 Student | Interested in contributing to open source projects and Gsoc.
-Open Source

 ## **About Me**
 🎓 Studying Computer science.